 "I can give each student a map, a set of tools and a repair manual for their vehicle.
 We set out together and help and love each other along the way.
 But in the end, everyone has to make progress on their own.

 Some will break down on the way, others will get lost or choose a completely different route.
 Some may also find a better way than the one suggested.
 That's all I can do as a teacher."

-The path to outer beauty through inner awareness is one of the expected results of practising Taoist teachings for some time.
-In addition to increased calm, emotional behaviour, one is most likely to notice the effectiveness of Taoist practice in the increased absence of ailments.
+The path to outer beauty through inner awareness is one of the expected results of practicing Taoist teachings for some time.
+In addition to increased calm, emotional behavior, one is most likely to notice the effectiveness of Taoist practice in the increased absence of ailments.
 Less sleep, better digestion, more fulfilling sex and generally better moods significantly increase our quality of life.

 The only way to gain real benefit from Taoist practices, however, is to actually apply them.